victor-dp/robosat_geoc/docs/tools.md

  --config CONFIG  path to config file [required]

 Outputs:
- out              path to GeoJSON file to store features in [required]
+ out              path to output file to store features in [required]
 ```